MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--management-of-content.md

 ## Resources to learn more

-There are a variety of helpful documents on lists, libraries, information architecture, plus related competencies such as search, communication and collaboration on the [Microsoft Docs](https://docs.microsoft.com/microsoft-365/community/principles-of-search) site.
+There are a variety of helpful documents on lists, libraries, information architecture, plus related competencies such as [search](principles-of-search.md), communication and collaboration on this site.

 ## Conclusion